tunazislam/tunazislam.github.io/_publications/bias-llms-generated-climate-microtarget.md

 title: "Who Gets Which Message?
 Auditing Demographic Bias in LLM-Generated Targeted Text"
 collection: publications
 permalink: /publications/bias-llms-generated-climate-microtarget
-venue: "arXiv 2026"
+venue: "In Findings of the 64th Annual Meeting of the Association for Computational Linguistics (ACL 2026)"
 citation: '<b>Tunazzina Islam</b>.
-Under Review.'
+In Findings of the 64th Annual Meeting of the Association for Computational Linguistics (ACL 2026).'

 ---
 [[arXiv]](https://arxiv.org/pdf/2601.17172)